daytonamelia/RNAmapper/README.md

 -3 : The path and name for the output plot.
 This will have .jpg automatically appended to end.

 -4 : An optional argument to include extra plot info such as a title, axis labels, and improved tick marks.
 Can be specified with “TRUE.”

+#### RNAGenomeGraphe.R

+You can use this Rscript to visualize linked regions in a specific chromosome.

 `Rscript RNAMChromosomeGraphe.R`